 The standards of modesty for most of the inhabitants of Israel, who generally belong to the Christian, Muslim and Jewish faiths, are very conservative.
 We recommend that your styles are not immodest to offend them and that you will represent our group well.
 Some areas require women especially to not have bare arms or legs.
 We will tell you the night before we visit those sites.

 We suggest that you bring clothing that can be easily hand-washed if needed.
 Jeans are fine to wear but take several days to dry on a clothesline.
 Laundromat facilities are sometimes available at the hotel for a fee.

 Refrain from t-shirts with slogans that may not be understood or political.

-A shoulder bag is convenient to hold your guidebook, camera, money, etc. or a jacket with several pockets
+A shoulder bag is convenient during the day to hold your guidebook, snacks, camera, money, water bottle, personal items, etc.

 We use zip-lock plastic bags or packing cubes to pack all groups of things in my suitcase.
 We may have our bags opened and searched so putting them back together in bags is much easier and less embarrassing.

 Another tip that has worked well is to put a smaller suitcase inside a larger one and then pack your things in the small one and around the inside of the larger one.
 This allows you to bring home more souvenirs in the extra bag, instead of paying high shipping costs.

 We like to take a paper list of phone numbers, and credit card numbers for backup.

 Make a copy of your passport and pack it in a suitcase as a backup.
 During the day we may bring our passports with us or they stay in your room hotel safe.

 1 sweater or sweatshirt

 1 church clothes – after church we will continue to see Christ-centered sites.
 You could stay in your church clothes or change before getting back on the bus.
 Men usually bring a white shirt and tie and women a skirt.
 We can change after Sacrament meeting in the BYU center.
 We wear our walking shoes to church.

 10 undergarments and pairs of socks or 5 to wash halfway through the trip